 - Physical barriers (fences, doors, and gates that are in good working order; keys kept securely and codelabeled); - Technical measures (external lighting, motion sensors, alarms, cameras, video entrance phones); and - Admission procedures for all types of visitors.
-1049
+1047

 After the NGO sets up office security protocols, it should carry out regular inspection and review of office security at least once every six months.
-1050
+1048

 In both the office and at home, advocates should keep handy an up-to-date list of emergency telephone numbers for the police, fire, hospital or ambulance, colleagues, and other NGOs, for example.
 In addition, human rights defenders should make sure to have fire alarms, fire extinguishers, and a first aid kit in good condition.
 When planning for home security, human rights defenders may also want to consider the safety of the area where they park their car.
 They may decide on a policy of never taking sensitive work home.
 In addition, the human rights defender should discuss with family and staff plans for what to do in specific situations (such as an unexpected package or a repair worker who wasn't called seeking entrance) or in cases of immediate danger.
-1051
+1049

-&lt;sup>1049 Protection International, "Improving Security at Work and at Home," in New Protection Manual for Human Rights Defenders, 83-95, supra note 1048; Frontline Defenders, "Workbook on Security: Practical Steps for Human Rights Defenders at Risk," supra note 1044, at 73.

-Protection International, "Improving Security at Work and at Home," supra note 1049, at 93.
+1047 Protection International, "Improving Security at Work and at Home," in New Protection Manual for Human Rights Defenders, 83-95, supra note 1046; Frontline Defenders, "Workbook on Security: Practical Steps for Human Rights Defenders at Risk," supra note 1042, at 73.
+1048 Protection International, "Improving Security at Work and at Home," supra note 1047, at 93.

-&lt;sup>1051 Frontline Defenders, "Workbook on Security: Practical Steps for Human Rights Defenders at Risk," supra note 1044, at 74.
+1049 Frontline Defenders, "Workbook on Security: Practical Steps for Human Rights Defenders at Risk," supra note 1042, at 74.